 What Charter Companies Say About Certification

-Your concern about ASA certification to bareboat charter is a question we hear often.
+Your concern about certification to bareboat charter is a question we hear often.
 It is a popular belief that charter companies require a certificate of course completion before they will let their sailboats out.
 Practically speaking, if I were a charter company, I would want those that were taking my expensive boat away from the dock to be competent too.

-My research has shown that charter companies are much more interested in a “sailing resume” than a certificate from ASA or Bonneville.
+Our research has shown that charter companies are much more interested in a “sailing resume” than a certificate from ASA or Bonneville.
 They will usually have you fill out a form detailing your sailing experience and will provide a skipper for a half-day or so, to familiarize you with the boat if they feel they need to.

 Along those same lines, a couple of our dock mates went to the Sea of Abaco to charter, and that company didn’t ask for any credentials.
 No resume or certification.
 A short conversation with potential customers can reveal all the information needed.

-Visit Moorings site to see what they say about qualifications
+Visit Moorings site to see what they say about qualifications:

 “No formal certification is required for most of our destinations.”

-Slip Aweigh Yacht Charters in the BVI says:
+Slip Aweigh Yacht Charters in the BVI says,

 “You don’t need a license or a school card.
 Experience is usually the best teacher.”